-As any parent or teacher of a Junior High student knows, this particular age is unique and filled with joys as well as challenges.
-So what does it look like at Evangelical Christian Academy (ECA) to educate, equip and empower students of Junior High age to pursue their purpose in Christ?
+As any parent or teacher of a middle school student knows, this particular age is unique and filled with joys as well as challenges.
+So what does it look like at Evangel Christian Academy (ECA) to educate, equip and empower students of middle school age to pursue their purpose in Christ?
 In the world of Classical Education, this age and stage is called the Logic-level or dialectic-stage and is defined as learning to reason and understand the truth.
 Therefore students of this age transition from the grammar level of elementary school and start to work with information in new and different ways.
-The word dialectic is defined as “the art of investigating or discussing the truth of opinions”, and so the Junior High classroom is a place of ideas, of investigation, of discussion, of asking and answering good questions, and of exploring God’s world and working to find what unites the facts and leads to an understanding of the truth.
+The word dialectic is defined as “the art of investigating or discussing the truth of opinions”, and so the middle school classroom is a place of ideas, of investigation, of discussion, of asking and answering good questions, and of exploring God’s world and working to find what unites the facts and leads to an understanding of the truth.

 Mrs. Kerry Singleton

-Education: Bachelor of Arts (B.A.) in Middle grades education with concentrations in Math and English: Covenant College, Lookout Mountain, GA
+Education Bachelor of Arts (B.A.) in Middle Grades Education with concentrations in Math and English: Covenant College, Lookout Mountain, GA

 Business Office Manager

 Secondary Literature and Composition Instructor

 Education: BA, Organizational Communications: Murray State University.
 MA, Organizational Leadership: Regent University

 Before teaching World Literature, British Literature, American Literature, AP Literature/Composition, and AP Language/Composition at ECA, Mrs. Butler partnered with homeschool families to teach classical literature and composition classes in hybrid settings.
 Mrs. Butler is passionate about teaching literature that offers students the opportunity to experience models of virtue and God’s truth.
 “The beautiful truth begins and ends in these two statements: Humans are flawed and need a savior, and Jesus died for us.
 What a joy it is to discover beauty and truth alongside our students.”